Igor Arhirii

-Igor Arhirii (born 17 February 1997) is a Moldovan professional footballer who plays as a defender for Milsami Orhei and the Moldova national team.
+Igor Arhirii (born 17 February 1997) is a Moldovan professional footballer who plays as a defender for Moldovan Liga 1 club Spartanii Sportul.

 Club career

 Arhirii made his professional debut for Zimbru in the Divizia Națională on 25 September 2016 against Ungheni.

 International career

 He made his debut for Moldova national football team on 28 March 2021 in a World Cup qualifier against Denmark, which Moldova lost 0–8.